Kim Pegula: Personal life

-Terry and Kim Pegula have three children, Kelly, Matthew, and Jessica, who is a professional tennis player.
+Kim and Terry Pegula have three children, Kelly, Matthew, and Jessica, who is a professional tennis player.
 Kim has two stepchildren, Michael and Laura, from Terry's previous marriage.
 The Pegulas have homes in East Aurora, New York, and Boca Raton, Florida.

+Cardiac arrest

 In June 2022, Pegula was hospitalized in an intensive care unit in Boca Raton for reasons the family would not disclose.
 Pegula's daughter Jessica later stated that her mother's condition had improved by the time of Jessica's appearance at the 2022 Wimbledon Championships and was rehabilitating.
 On February 7, 2023, Jessica Pegula revealed in a Players' Tribune article that Kim Pegula's hospitalization was due to her having gone into cardiac arrest, which progressed into a "brain injury" leading to "significant expressive aphasia and significant memory issues" due to the prolonged lack of oxygen to her brain.
 Jessica Pegula credited her sister, Kelly, for saving their mother's life as she had taken a CPR class just months prior.

+On March 23, 2023, Pegula was legally declared incapacitated.
+Her assets were placed into a trust managed by Terry and his longtime business partner Bob Long, while her stepdaughter Laura Pegula assumed Kim's role as Bills co-owner in early 2024.
+Private equity investors purchased a substantial portion of Kim's stake in December.
+Despite this, the Bills and Sabres both continue to list Kim Pegula as a co-owner on their websites, with her biography on the Bills' site stating that she is "undergoing long-term physical and occupational therapy".
+In late July 2023, she attended a training camp practice of Buffalo Bills, which was her first public appearance in 14 months.
+A year later in July 2024, she publicly took steps outside her vehicle, assisted by her husband, and broke down the huddle following the Bills' training camp practice that day.